vivek9142/TypeScript_CrashCourse/04-Advanced-Types/readme.md

 ## Advanced Types

-In this section,we have illustrated the Advanced types is demonstrated in TypeScript.
+In this section,we have illustrated the Advanced types in TypeScript.
-TS implementation in Union,Intersection,Type Gurads and other advancned copcepts is also illustrated with interfaces.
+TS implementation in Union,Intersection,Type Guards and other advanced concepts is also explained in brief.

 ### Concepts Locating Directories